 12" - 25"

 The Florida Pompano is one of the most prized fish in Florida.
-In appearance, Florida Pompanos are compressiform in structure.
+In appearance, Florida Pompanos are compressed in structure.
 They are flat on both sides and appear tall and thin.
 The Florida Pompano has a short snout and it has a silvery, white-blue body with yellow fins.
-Its tailfin is deeply forked and all its fins are yellow in color.
+Its tail fin is deeply forked and all its fins are yellow in color.
 The Florida Pompano also has a short dorsal fin, being separated by six spines.

-Florida Pompano can grow up to 12 inches (30 cm).
+Florida Pompano can grow up to 12 inches.
 Their average weight is around 1-3 lbs.
 Though, there have been some cases of an 8-9 lbs Florida Pompano being caught.

-As a cousin to the Great Pompano and the African Pompano, the Florida Pompano has one thing in common: it’s a terrifying fighter when caught.
-As a member of the Jack family, it’s quite tenacious as a fish and will definitely give even experienced anglers a run for their money and the thrill.
+Florida Pompano is a terrifying fighter when caught.
+As a member of the Jack family, it’s quite tenacious as a fish and will definitely give even experienced anglers a run for their money and quite the thrill.

-Next, for jigs – the best thing to use is a brightly colored one, especially in clear waters.
+When fishing for Florida Pompano, use small hooks as they have small mouths; using a big hook will definitely drive them away.
+Live bait such as mollusks or worms works best for this fish.
+If using jigs, its best to use is brightly colored ones, especially in clear waters.
 Similar to fishing for a Great Pompano, using yellow- or orange-colored jigs will catch their attention.

-When fishing for the Florida Pompano, the best time to fish for them is during the summer and fall since they usually move deeper into the water during the winter.
+The best time during the year is during the summer and fall since they usually move deeper into the water during the winter.

 Florida Pompanos like staying near the Gulf beaches where there’s an abundance of shrimp and mollusks.
-Sometimes, adult Florida Pompanos also move into bays.
-They like staying in surf flats and are commonly found near oil rigs.
+Sometimes you will find an adult Florida Pompano has moved into bay areas.